 Homework Assignments: These are graded assignments that can be done multiple times.
 Only the highest score will be used.
 These assignments close at 11:59 PM, Central Daylight Time on the night before the corresponding chapter test.
 Do the work well in advance.
-Tests: Six graded tests and a comprehensive final are administered over the semester.
-Students are allowed one attempt on each test.
+If the assignment is done after the posted due date, 30% will be deducted from your score.